omp091220-git/Bharatiya-Antariksh-Hackathon-/README.md

 If the multi-parameter threat probability exceeds the **85% dynamic threshold**, the backend completely bypasses human operators.
 It autonomously fires a webhook simulating an FPGA-level payload safing command (ARM interrupt).
 This initiates the physical closure of payload apertures and forces the spacecraft into a low-power safe mode *before* the extreme radiation arrives.

+This project still requires many changes and I am currently working on it!
+I'll do the changes here!
+Thanks!